Updated June 26, 2020.

 We may also send you responses to emails you send us, if appropriate.

 As described above, we may use the Personal Information we collect from clients to send you newsletters or other communications from us, including those promotional in nature.
 If you do not want to receive such communications, you can opt out by using the unsubscribe link at the bottom of our communications.
 You may also at any time opt out of receiving communications from us by sending an e-mail to email@example.com with the subject line “Opt Out.”

 The following section pertains to the rights of individuals or households in California (“California consumers”).

 Under certain circumstances, California Civil Code Section 1798.83 states that, upon receipt of a request by a California consumer, a business may be required to provide detailed information regarding how that business has shared that customer’s Personal Information with third parties for direct marketing purposes.
 However, the foregoing does not apply to businesses like ours that do not disclose Personal Information to third parties for direct marketing purposes without prior approval or give customers a free mechanism to opt out of having their Personal Information disclosed to third parties for their direct marketing purposes.

 Rights under the CCPA

-After January 1, 2020, the CCPA (California Civil Code Section 1798.100 et seq.) will provide California consumers with additional rights regarding Personal Information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly with a particular consumer or household.
-The categories of Personal Information are generally described above but differ for individual consumers depending on the Services used by such consumers.
+As of January 1, 2020, the CCPA (California Civil Code Section 1798.100 et seq.) provides California consumers with additional rights regarding Personal Information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly with a particular consumer or household.
+The categories of Personal Information we collect are generally described above but differ for individual consumers depending on the Services used by such consumers.